-- 24. Directors in exercising their powers and discharging their duties should: - a. act honestly and in good faith with a view to the best interests of the institution; and - b. exercise the care, diligence, and skill that a reasonably prudent person would exercise in comparable circumstances.
+- 24. Directors have a duty to the institutions they serve and, taking into consideration the general responsibilities as gatekeeper, in exercising their powers and discharging their duties should: - a) act honestly and in good faith with a view to the best interests of the institution; and - b) exercise the care, diligence, and skill that a reasonably prudent person would exercise in comparable circumstances.